Coupling property and gradient estimates of L\'{e}vy processes via the symbol: Proofs of the main theorems and further examples

-\section{Proofs of the Main Theorems and Further Examples}
+\section{Proofs of the main theorems and further examples}

-We will now give the proofs for Theorem \ref{th1} and \ref{th2}.
-For this we need to estimate the coupling time of a general L\'evy process.
-We will use the functions $\varphi$ and $h$ defined in \eqref{eq:rho}. \begin{theorem} Assume that \eqref{coup1} holds, and there are $c,t_1>0$ such that for any $t\ge t_1$,
+We will now give the proofs for Theorem~\ref{th1} and~\ref{th2}.
+For this, we need to estimate the coupling time of a general L\'evy process.
+We will use the functions $\varphi$ and $h$ defined in~\eqref{eq:rho}.